Knowing When It’s Time to Hire Market Researchers

 Lack of marketing experience, the proverbial “you don’t know what you don’t know,” leads many small business entrepreneurs to make this fundamental error.
 As a culture we sometimes eschew the conventional wisdom to avail ourselves of outside expertise in favor of our own opinions and actions.

-That being said however, there is a role to be played by these outside agencies, which means that you need to recognize when it is time to engage the services of an external market research company to sharpen your advertising message and build your business.
+However, these outside agencies play a crucial role, so you must recognize when it’s time to engage an external market research company to sharpen your advertising message and grow your business.

 Fear of Losing Control of Marketing Process